 The India Summer Internships program is directed by Professor Anirudh Krishna and managed by the Sanford School of Public Policy.
 The program is designed to give Duke University undergraduate students the opportunity to intern with NGOs, government departments, and socially focused businesses in India, providing them with a meaningful and professional opportunity to practice and gain new skills and responsibility in a developing country.
 Past participants have spent the summer monitoring and evaluating programs, conducting qualitative and quantitative analysis, creating and conducting surveys, using computer engineering skills to develop applications, creating and managing databases, assisting in all aspects of non-profit management (fundraising, donor relations, communications, PR, business strategy, etc.), conduct research, among other things.

-The program matches student and host organization interests, prepares and coordinates the students’ internship applications to these organizations, provides them with visa and immunization information, provides housing advice, provides an orientation and organizes on-site events.
+The program matches student and host organization interests, and prepares and coordinates the students’ internship applications to these organizations.
+Additionally, the program provides students with visa and immunization support, housing advice, and pre-departure resources and orientations.

 Students have had remarkable experiences, receiving a great deal of independence and responsibility in their work.
 Some examples include:

 - An undergraduate engineering student developed a new checklist to assess hospitals and developed an Android application so the checklist could be used on a smart phone.